tradingstrategy-ai/trading-strategy/docs/source/protocol/comparison.rst

 Some of the popular crypto trading bot services include 3Commas, Crypto Hopper and TradeSanta.

 * Crypto trading bot services are monthly fee based, which is often steep.
-Whereas Trading Strategy ha a transactional fee based business model and is more flexible how it can charge the users (fee on profits only).
+Whereas Trading Strategy has a transactional fee based business model and is more flexible on how it can charge the users (fee on profits only).

 * Crypto trading bot services are centralised, there is no visibility how they operate inside and how secure they are.
-Giving an exchange API key to any service to makes it possible to `steal all your money on your cryptocurrenct exechange account <https://www.techradar.com/news/cybercriminals-have-abused-api-keys-to-steal-millions-in-crypto>`_.
+Giving an exchange API key to any service makes it possible to `steal all your money on your cryptocurrency exchange account <https://www.techradar.com/news/cybercriminals-have-abused-api-keys-to-steal-millions-in-crypto>`_.

 * `The centralised exchanges themselves are prone to insider hacks <https://www.coindesk.com/token-swaps-after-kucoin-280m-hack>`_ (see `another incident <https://www.reddit.com/r/CryptoHopper/comments/ldo4pe/api_keys_are_invalid/>`_).

 * There is no visibility if these centralised services sell their order flow data to traders to trade against you, or trade against you themselves.

-* Anyone can verify that Trading Strategy protocol has act fair and honestly due to on-chain transparency.
+* Anyone can verify that Trading Strategy protocol acts fairly and honestly due to on-chain transparency.

-* Trading Strategy has a community and open source ecosystem around it.
+* Trading Strategy has a community and an open source ecosystem built around it.